obsidian-html/obsidian-html.github.io/md/Configurations/Styling/Styling.md

 ### Tabs
 The tabs layout is for people who use the smart note taking / zettelkasten methods, where dense linkage is prefered over giving a strict structure from the get-go.
 It allows to have multiple notes open at one time, and to scroll back and forth, following a thread of related notes.
 Tabs has some added navigation options to mediate in the infinite scrolling of notes.
 Read more on that [here](../../Configurations/Styling/Tabs%20Layout.md).

-### No tabs
-No tabs is basically the same as when you view markdown documentation on for example github.
-One note per page, and every link opens to a new page.

 ### Minimal
 > New in [v2.3.0](../../Changelog/v2.3.0.md)